About Laura

 My office is located within the Falls Church Wellness Center, a collaborative community of mental health professionals.
 I offer both in-person and telehealth options Monday through Friday, so you can choose what works for you.

-I am constantly learning and seeking out new approaches and information.
-I engage in multiple clinical peer consultation groups each month to help me provide the highest level of care for my clients.
-I also often work with my client’s parents, partners, schools, psychiatrists, current/past therapists, doctors, etc. We all exist within a system, and I know your struggles are not just about your “mental health.”
+I often collaborate with my client’s parents, partners, schools, psychiatrists, current/past therapists, doctors, etc. We all exist within a system, and I know your struggles are not just about your “mental health.”
 It’s also about your system’s health!

 The Old Town Alexandria waterfront

 I’m interested in what you find most helpful in therapy and what you could happily do without (don’t be shy to name drop that one therapy style you can’t stand).
-Therapy should feel collaborative, personal, and tailored to you.
+Therapy should feel collaborative and personal to you.
+I welcome and value feedback from clients to better understand their experience in session with me.

 Therapy is a place to practice, not to be “perfect.”